maxprofs-llc/SalemCash/init.md

 Configuration
 -------------

-At a bare minimum, bitcoind requires that the rpcpassword setting be set when running as a daemon.
-If the configuration file does not exist or this setting is not set, bitcoind will shutdown promptly after startup.
+At a bare minimum, salemcashd requires that the rpcpassword setting be set when running as a daemon.
+If the configuration file does not exist or this setting is not set, salemcashd will shutdown promptly after startup.

-This password does not have to be remembered or typed as it is mostly used as a fixed token that bitcoind and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.
+This password does not have to be remembered or typed as it is mostly used as a fixed token that salemcashd and client programs read from the configuration file, however it is recommended that a strong and secure password be used as this password is security critical to securing the wallet should the wallet be enabled.

-If SalemCashd is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
+If Salemcashd is run with the "-server" flag (set by default), and no rpcpassword is set, it will use a special cookie file for authentication.
 The cookie is generated with random content when the daemon starts, and deleted when it exits.
 Read access to this file controls who can access it through RPC.